Alchemication/yayska-frontend/README.md

 ## Concept Information

-For each mathematical concept, parents can access:
+For each concept, parents can access:

 - 🎯 **Why Important**
   - Practical value in daily life